 Despite their layered petals, odd shape and fuzzy center choke, fresh artichokes are easy to prepare.
-The edible parts include the pulp inside the petals and the bottom or heart, which lies under the choke.
+The edible parts include the pulp inside the petals and the bottom, or heart, which lies under the choke.
+Learn how to cut an artichoke and start including this mild, nutty-flavored vegetable to your menu.

-When cooking artichokes, do not use aluminum pots as they can discolor the pot or cause your artichokes to turn blue or black.
+Also note, when cooking artichokes, do not use aluminum pots.
+They can discolor the pot or cause your artichokes to turn blue or black.

 How to eat a steamed or roasted artichoke: